rainchen/dify-tool-LongTermMemory/README.md

 ## step 3:  import the workflow DSL yaml

-download [LongTermMemory.yml](https://raw.githubusercontent.com/rainchen/dify-tool-LongTermMemory/main/LongTermMemory.yml)  file and import it using Dify "Import DSL file".
+1) download [LongTermMemory.yml](https://raw.githubusercontent.com/rainchen/dify-tool-LongTermMemory/main/LongTermMemory.yml) file and import it using Dify "Import DSL file"

-config  MODEL for `LLM:Parameter Extractor` node, which LLM performance must be >= gpt4
+2) In the imported workflow, config MODEL for `LLM:Parameter Extractor` node, which LLM performance must be >= gpt4.
+Tips: gpt4 series, deepseek-chat are recommended, gpt3.5-turbo was tested but not powerful enough to run this tool.

 ## step 4: publish the workflow as tool "LongTermMemory"